Receptionist SupervisorMartha Rodriguez

 Because of her way with animals and people, Martha was encouraged to work in the animal hospital field by a friend.
 Based on that recommendation, she decided to try it and found that her friend was right; Martha loved working with people and their pets.
 For Martha, the most rewarding part of her job is working with clients and helping to make sure all of their needs are met.

-Now, fifteen years later, Martha is the Team Lead Receptionist at VCA Brentwood.
-She has been a part of the VCA Brentwood team for five years after her first job at an animal hospital in Beverly Hills where she worked for ten years.
+Now, twenty years later, Martha is the Team Lead Receptionist at VCA Brentwood.
+She has been a part of the VCA Brentwood team for nine years after her first job at an animal hospital in Beverly Hills where she worked for eleven years.

 ReceptionistVilma Nerio Fuentes

 Soon after graduation from Santa Monica College, Vilma transferred to Cal State Dominguez Hills and received her B.A. in Liberal Studies.
 Upon graduating she decided that her real passion was working with animals.
 She joined the VCA family back in 2012, and ever since then she's been enjoying the experience.
 On her free time, Vilma likes to spend her time at Disneyland or at the park.
 She has two dogs, Turbo a small and cute Chihuahua, and Astro a majestic Cane Corso.